Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # objects

-The 5 dimensions of CGA allow more objects to be stored as geometric objects than the 4-dimensional homogenous model.
+The following objects can be stored in CGA.
+Storage needs between 3 and 10 values of the 32 values of CGA, so implementation has the task to optimize the sparse value usage (i. e. ignore the many 0 values).

 Classification by grade: